 There are word count limits for some responses.
 You don't have to reach that amount; these are maximum limits, we encourage you to be clear and concise.

 Please ensure you review your application and include the relevant attachments before submitting.
+You can read more about supporting information here.

 You will need to submit your project income and expenditure figures on our project budget template.
 You can download the template here